 - 1. The proposed development would represent inappropriate development in the Green Belt and have an unacceptable effect on the openness of the Green Belt and the purposes of including land within the Green Belt.
 No material considerations have been advanced of sufficient weight to represent the very special circumstances necessary to justify inappropriate development in the Green Belt.
 The development is, therefore, unacceptable and contrary to Policies CSSP4 and PMD6 of the Thurrock Local Development Framework Core Strategy and Policies for Management of Development 2015 and the National Planning Policy Framework. - 2.
 The proposed development would form backland development, which would not respect the existing urban grain of Sandown Road.
 The layout, uniform appearance and form of the proposal would be out of keeping with the prevailing character and appearance of the area and would represent an urban intrusion into the countryside. development that would have a detrimental impact on the character and appearance of the site and the surrounding area.
-The proposal is therefore considered to conflict with Policies CSTP22 and PMD2 of the Thurrock Local Development Framework Core Strategy and Policies for Management of Development 2015 and the guidance set out within National Planning Policy Framework 2021.
+The proposal is therefore considered to conflict with Policies CSTP22 and PMD2 of the Thurrock Local Development Framework Core Strategy and Policies for Management of Development 2015 and the guidance set out within National Planning Policy Framework 2021. - 3.
+The proposed development provides insufficient visitor parking provision as set out by the adopted Parking Design and Development Standards, it has not been demonstrated undue harm through the provision of on street car parking would not occur, potentially impacting the free flow of traffic through the creation of additional conflict on the highway contrary to Policy PMD8 and PDM9 of the Thurrock Local Development Framework Core Strategy and Policies for Management of Development 2015 and the guidance set out within National Planning Policy Framework 2021.

-- 3. Insufficient information has been provided in order to assess the impact of the potential traffic movements arising from the proposed development on the wider highway network contrary to Policy PMD8 and PDM9 of the Thurrock Local Development Framework Core Strategy and Policies for Management of Development 2015 and the guidance set out within National Planning Policy Framework 2021. - 4.
-The proposed development provides insufficient visitor parking provision as set out by the adopted Parking Design and Development Standards, it has not been demonstrated undue harm through the provision of on street car parking would not occur, potentially impacting the free flow of traffic through the creation of additional conflict on the highway contrary to Policy PMD8 and PDM9 of the Thurrock Local Development Framework Core Strategy and Policies for Management of Development 2015 and the guidance set out within National Planning Policy Framework 2021. - 5.
-Insufficient information has been submitted to determine if the proposed development would result in a demonstrable level of noise pollution to the detriment of the amenity of adjoining residents.
+- 4. Insufficient information has been submitted to determine if the proposed development would result in a demonstrable level of noise pollution to the detriment of the amenity of adjoining residents.
 Furthermore, the lack of information has resulted in the Council being unable to ensure that detrimental impacts in relation to noise, disturbance and pollution could be adequately mitigated through the imposition of conditions.
-Given the potential significant adverse impacts to the amenity of the neighbouring residents the development fails to comply with Policies PMD2 of the Thurrock Local Development Framework Core Strategy and Policies for Management of Development 2015 and the National Planning Policy Framework 2021. - 6.
+Given the potential significant adverse impacts to the amenity of the neighbouring residents the development fails to comply with Policies PMD2 of the Thurrock Local Development Framework Core Strategy and Policies for Management of Development 2015 and the National Planning Policy Framework 2021. - 5.
 In the absence of payment, of a completed legal agreement pursuant to Section 106 of the Town and Country Planning Act 1990, the necessary financial contribution towards Essex Coast Recreational Disturbance Avoidance and Mitigation Strategy has not been secured.
 As a result, the development of the dwellings would have an adverse impact on the European designated nature conservation sites, contrary to Policy PMD7 of the Thurrock Local Development Framework Core Strategy and Policies for Management of Development 2015 and the National Planning Policy Framework 2021.